 Jones says Bullseye is starting to cut back employees hours to the point that 15 production positions are idle.
 While these workers aren't being let go, per se, Jones says the company expects some employees won't be able to afford the furlough, and will leave.

 Bullseye is far from the only glassmaker in trouble.
 Based about 20 miles outside Seattle, Spectrum Glass is a slightly different business - it's larger, and makes more products for glassblowers, whereas Bullseye is deep in the fused glass market.

-Last week, Spectrum announced it will shut down operations this summer, citing a combination of sluggish sales since the recession and the regulatory pressure.
+this summer, citing a combination of sluggish sales since the recession and the regulatory pressure.

 Until this spring, the widely-shared perception was that Spectrum did not have an emissions problem.

 "They were in compliance with all their permits," said Joanne Todd of Puget Sound Clean Air Agency, which enforces federal and state laws for air toxics in the Seattle area.
 But Bullseye's problems prompted the EPA to re-examine exemptions for glassmakers.

 In mid-April, the agency determined Bullseye did not qualify for an exemption to national standards.